Crash Test Dummies: Second hiatus, solo tour, side projects: 2015–2016

-Full band reunion and Nostalgia tours: 2017–present
+Full band reunion and nostalgia tours: 2017–present

-In the summer of 2017, the full band, except Benjamin Darvill, reunited for a show in Winnipeg and Brad Roberts went on a tour of South Africa in early 2018.
+In mid-2017, the full band, except for Benjamin Darvill, reunited for a show in Winnipeg and Brad Roberts went on a tour of South Africa in early 2018.
 The band continued to perform together that summer, including a stop at Ontario's Burl's Creek Event Grounds in July.

-In the fall of 2018, it was announced that Brad Roberts, Ellen Reid, Dan Roberts, and Mitch Dorge would be going on their first full tour of Canada and the United States in nearly two decades to celebrate the 25th anniversary of God Shuffled His Feet.
-The band continued to tour through 2022 in celebration of the 30th anniversary of their first album The Ghosts That Haunt Me.
+In late 2018, it was announced that Brad Roberts, Ellen Reid, Dan Roberts, and Mitch Dorge would be going on their first full tour of Canada and the United States in nearly two decades to celebrate the 25th anniversary of God Shuffled His Feet.
+The band continued to tour through 2022 in celebration of the 30th anniversary of their first album, The Ghosts That Haunt Me.

-In early 2023, the band released "Sacred Alphabet," their first song with the full band in over a decade.
+In early 2023, the band released "Sacred Alphabet", their first song with the full band in over a decade.
+The song did not chart and received no substantive airplay on radio in Canada or elsewhere.

+The years 2024 and 2025 saw the band touring internationally, playing the majority of God Shuffled His Feet live to celebrate its 30th anniversary.

+The current lineup is Brad Roberts, Ellen Reid, Mitch Dorge, and Dan Roberts, joined by touring musicians Stuart Cameron (guitars and backing vocals) and Leith Fleming-Smith (keyboards and backing vocals).

 Musical style

 Instrumentation

 Throughout their career, Crash Test Dummies have experimented with many different styles and genres of music.
 These styles include the acoustic folk rock of The Ghosts That Haunt Me, the electric alternative rock of A Worm's Life, the urban influences of Give Yourself a Hand, and the optigan-based compositions of Oooh La La!

-Crash Test Dummies recorded as a full five piece band from their debut album The Ghosts That Haunt Me until Give Yourself a Hand.
+Crash Test Dummies recorded as a full five-piece band from their debut album The Ghosts That Haunt Me until Give Yourself a Hand.
 At this time, the most notable instrumentation of the band's music included Brad Roberts' lead guitar, Ellen Reid's keyboards, and Benjamin Darvill's harmonica.
 Another notable element of Crash Test Dummies' music are the contrasting harmonies between Brad Roberts' deep lead vocals and Ellen Reid's backing vocals in the higher register.

 Beginning with I Don't Care That You Don't Mind in 2001, the band's albums were recorded primarily by Brad Roberts, Ellen Reid, and a rotating roster of session musicians.